 In everything we publish, we seek to inspire moms.
 We want to be willing to say, “This is the way things really are,” “these are my honest questions,” “here are the things in my life that seem bigger than me,” knowing it is in the vulnerable conversations that we can make the most progress toward restoring the future for the next generation.

-We are a community of moms from every corner of the country, and more than 30 other countries around the world.
+We are a community of moms from every corner of the country, and more than 40 countries.
 Our community spans every socioeconomic, marital status, origin of mothering, race, religious, denominational, age and lifestyle spectrum because we believe we mother best when we mother together.

-Every woman’s story is valuable, and we seek to make The MOPS Magazine a safe place by acknowledging that one’s choice doesn’t change the value or validity of another.
+Every woman’s story is valuable, and we seek to make The MOPS Blog a safe place by acknowledging that one’s choice doesn’t change the value or validity of another.